yongchaofan/tinyTerm/docs/index.md

 See Appendix A for list of supported special commands.

-## command batch automation

-**Automation** is another unique feature of tinyTerm, which can take a list of commands, send to remote host one at a time.
+**Batch Automation** is another unique feature of tinyTerm, which can take a list of commands, send to remote host one at a time.
 Contrary to popular terminal programs, tinyTerm will not send all commands at once, risking overflow of the input buffer at remote host or network device, instead tinyTerm will wait for the prompt string from remote host before sending each command.
 Most command line interface system uses a prompt string to tell user it’s ready for the next command, for example “> “or “$ “used by Cisco routers.

 tinyTerm will auto detect the prompt string used by remote host when user is typing commands interactively, and use the detected prompt string during scripting.
 Additionally, prompt string can be set in the script using special command “!Prompt {str}”, refer to appendix A for details and other special commands supported for scripting.